-Full spectrum lighting is light that contains the full visible light spectrum, similar to natural sunlight.
+Full spectrum lighting is light that contains the entire visible spectrum of light, similar to natural sunlight.

-There is no agreed-upon definition of what constitutes a full spectrum light bulb, but it is generally understood that a full spectrum light bulb replicates some of the most important qualities of natural light.
-Color rendering index and color temperature represent two of the most essential and distinguishing values to determine how close a light source is to natural daylight.
+There is no singular, agreed-upon definition of what constitutes a full spectrum light bulb.
+Still, it is understood that a full spectrum light bulb replicates some of the essential qualities of natural light.
+Color rendering index (CRI) and color temperature represent two of the most essential and distinguishing values to determine how close a light source is to natural daylight.

-Have a color rendering index (CRI) between 91 and 97.
-The color rendering index is a measure of the ability of a light source to accurately reproduce the colors of various objects as compared with daylight.
-The index ranges from 0 to 100, 100 being the highest, and that of natural daylight.
+1. Have a color rendering index (CRI) between 91 and 97.
+The color rendering index is a measure of a light source's ability to accurately reproduce the colors of various objects as compared with natural daylight.
+The index ranges from 0 to 100, 100 being the highest, and that of natural sunlight.

-Have a color temperature between 5000K and 6500K.
-Represented in degrees Kelvin, natural sunlight at noon is about 5600-6500K, though this number shifts according to location and time of year.
-In general, the higher the color temperature, the bluer the light will appear, while the lower the color temperature, the yellower or redder the light will appear. * Do note that color temperature is not as important a factor as color rendering index when identifying full spectrum light.
+2. Have a color temperature between 5000K and 6500K.* Represented in degrees Kelvin, natural daylight at noon is about 5600-6500K, though this number shifts according to geographic location and time of year.
+In general, the higher the color temperature, the bluer the light will appear, while the lower the color temperature, the yellower, or redder the light will appear. * Do note that color temperature is not as important a factor as color rendering index when identifying full spectrum light.

 History and Research

 Scientific research in the 1960s has demonstrated the remarkable effects specific wavelengths of light have on all living things.
-Research has concluded that light with the entire visible spectrum of light wavelengths, from infrared to ultraviolet is best for vision, well being, and overall health.
-In the absence of sunlight, however, a light source containing a fuller spectrum of visible light, particularly the blue wavelengths, has just the same effect on plants as natural sunlight would.
-And, just as plants need the sun and its full spectrum light to stimulate growth, so do we as humans need full spectrum light to trigger biological processes which in turn promote focus, energy, and a better overall mood.
+Research has concluded that light containing the entire spectrum of wavelengths, from infrared to ultraviolet, is best for overall health and well-being.
+Interestingly, in the absence of natural sunlight, an artificial light source containing a fuller, more complete spectrum of visible light, particularly the blue wavelengths, would have just the same effect on plants as natural sunlight.
+And, just as plants need the sun and its full spectrum light to stimulate growth, so do we as humans need full spectrum light to trigger biological processes, which in turn promote focus, energy, and a better overall mood.

-Since we know that a lack of sunlight decreases health and vitality, but we live much of our lives indoors, we should at least aim to get the most out of the lamps and light sources we use each day.
-This is why we believe all lighting should be replaced with its full spectrum equivalent!
-Short of that, full spectrum light bulbs should be used when access to natural lighting is difficult or not available.
+Since a lack of natural sunlight decreases health and vitality, but we live much of our lives indoors, we should at least aim to get the most out of the lamps and light sources we use each day.
+This is why we believe all bulbs should be replaced with a full spectrum equivalent!
+Short of that, full spectrum light bulbs should be used when access to natural lighting is difficult.

 People perceive colors differently, so the right full spectrum light bulb is a question of personal preference in addition to the intended application and use.